John Kerr (governor-general): Legal career

 In 1932, Kerr began studying law at the University of Sydney.
 He again excelled academically, winning a number of prizes, but had little interest in extra-curricular activities.
 One of his closest friends was Ken Gee, who eventually joined him on the judiciary but was also known for his flirtation with Trotskyism.
 Kerr eventually graduated in 1936 with first-class honours and the University Medal.
 He was called to the New South Wales bar in 1938.
 The same year, Kerr married Alison "Peggy" Worstead, with whom he had three children.
-He spent World War II working for the Australian intelligence organisation and think tank, the Directorate of Research and Civil Affairs.
+He spent the Second World War working for the Australian intelligence organisation and think tank, the Directorate of Research and Civil Affairs.
 In 1946 he became principal of the Australian School of Pacific Administration and the first Secretary-General of the South Pacific Commission.